Mike Kennedy remembers when the paper bearing the Associated Press bulletin came over the wire in the KMUW radio newsroom on that October day in 1970.

 A similar sense of responsibility grew within the story-tellers.

 Some of them, such as Kennedy and former Wichita Eagle columnist Bob Lutz, lived through the crash and its aftermath.
-Others, such as former KPTS production manager Gabe Juhnke and current Wichita State student Kaisha Batman, learned about the crash and its impact through their work.
+Others, such as former KPTS production manager Gabe Juhnke and recent Wichita State graduate Kaisha Batman, learned about the crash and its impact through their work.

 They uniformly regard the stories as some of their best and most important work.
 Many visited the crash site.
 They think about the survivors and the victims around October or when they pass Memorial ’70 and are proud to play a role in documenting the stories.